sinamajidian/HapMC/README.md

 ## Output

 The output of algorithm is a text file named as `Reconstructed_Haplotype.txt`.
+For the all-heterzygous case
 ```
-Block
+Block 1 3
-1 0 1
+1 0
-2 1 0
+2 1
-3 0 1
+3 0
 ````
+in which first column is the index of variant in VCF file and the second column is the allele at that SNP.
+It is obvious that another haplotype can be found by flipping this.
+For the case where heterzygous and homozygous variants exists the output file contains three column.

 # How to use